VeryProfessional/DDRData/index.md

 Goal: To find out what makes a song in Dance Dance Revolution hard to score on.

+Background: This project is practice for interpreting data and using statistics.
+As someone who's been playing the game for six years, this topic is one I have a deep knowledge on.

 Process: The process took a total of eight weeks or sixteen hours to complete.
 This [Google Doc](https://docs.google.com/document/d/1nOadoTU2YxaevYkYJpwsabKDq06GyWiE0W6nnG-Uf7M/edit?usp=drivesdk) does a good job of documenting what occurred every week

 Week 1-